damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 ## GitLab = GL + CI

-In GitLab 8.0 we integrated GitLab CI into GitLab, making it a single application where you can collaborate on, test and deploy your code.
+In GitLab 8.0 we integrated GitLab CI into GitLab, making it a single application where you can collaborate on, test, and deploy your code.

 With GitLab 8.1, CI is everywhere.
-You will find build status in the commit list view, in commits and on the front page of your projects.
+You will find build status in the commit list view, in commits, and on the front page of your projects.
 You'll also find graphs of CI in the graphs view and a new builds page for quick access to your project's builds.